 What we have achieved:

-our biggest success this year has been the establishment of an all-female community fisheries monitoring group.
+Our biggest success 2019 has been the establishment of an all-female community fisheries monitoring group.
 Six women completed a training programme and are monitoring catches several times a week, collecting data on key fisheries that were identified by community members as important for their livelihood.